A. Time Frames

 4. Can an agency vary the SEQR time frames?

 Yes.
-Paragraph 617.14(b) allows agencies to vary the time periods contained in Part 617 in order to coordinate the SEQR process with other procedures relating to the review and approval of actions.
+Paragraph 617.14(b) (link leaves DEC website) allows agencies to vary the time periods contained in Part 617 in order to coordinate the SEQR process with other procedures relating to the review and approval of actions.
 An agency would have to adopt a local law, code, ordinance, executive order, resolution or regulation in order to establish its own SEQR time frames.

 Additionally, any time period contained in Part 617 can be extended by mutual agreement between an applicant and the lead agency, on a case by case basis.
 It is good practice to confirm any such extensions in writing.
 The lead agency must provide notice of the agreement to extend time periods to all other involved agencies.